Tree-Regularized Bayesian Latent Class Analysis for Improving Weakly Separated Dietary Pattern Subtyping in Small-Sized Subpopulations: Application to Dietary Intake Data

 \subsection{Data and Method}

 The Hispanic Community Health Study/Study of Latinos (HCHS/SOL) is a multi-center, community based cohort study of Hispanic/Latino adults in the United States \citep{lavange2010SampleDesign}.
-A total of 16,415 participants aged between 18 and 74 years were recruited from field centers in Bronx, Chicago, Miami, and San Diego.
 In this analysis, we focus on dietary habits of $N = 496$ participants with South American ethnic background.
 We selected this subgroup for its smaller sample size compared to other ethnic backgrounds and its known within-subgroup diet heterogeneity.
 Dietary intake was obtained from study participants via two 24-hour dietary recalls collected at baseline (2007-2011).
 These recalls were conducted using the Nutrition Data System for Research (NDSR) software developed by the Nutrition Coordinating Center at the University of Minnesota.
-Foods recorded from the dietary recalls were summarized into 50 broad food groups created from 165 NDSR food codes.
+Foods were summarized into 7 broad food groups created from 157 NDSR food codes.
 Intake was quantified by servings per day.
 Participants with at least one reliable recall, defined by HCHS/SOL staff, were included for analysis.
 Participants with more than one reliable recall were averaged over the two days recorded.
-Existing literature has suggested that similarity may exist in dietary patterns among subgroups that share cultural ethnicity \citep{mattei2016diet,stephenson2020empirically,maldonado2021dietary}.
+To best capture the heterogeneous variation of foods consumed, 79 foods were excluded due to extremely high ($>97.5\%$ exposure presence) or low ($< 2.5\%$ exposure presence).